-We’ve fried fresh mushrooms, wrapped them by a crispy breading and served them as starter.
-But you can also serve them as an aperitive, and why not, as a second course paired with a fresh mixed salad.
-Depending on their size you can also fry them whole or cut them into slices.
+Crispy fried mushrooms wrapped them by a crispy breading and served them as starter.
+You can also serve them as an aperitive, and why not, as a second course paired with a fresh mixed salad or whatever to your liking to pair with.

 Serves 4, Preparation time 20 mins, Cooking time 20 mins